michelou/dotty-examples/BUILD.md

   </tr>
 </table>

-This document is part of a series of topics related to [Scala 3][scala3_home] on Windows:
+This document is part of a series of topics related to [Scala 3][scala3_home] on Microsoft Windows:

 - [Running Scala 3 on Windows](README.md)
 - Building Scala 3 on Windows [**&#9660;**](#bottom)